deltachat/securejoin/source/new.rst

       Note over A: 5.b) on failure alert user and abort Note over A: 6.a) signal success to user
       A->>B: 6.b) vc-contact-confirm message
-      Note over A: 6.c) clear bootstrap data for INVITENUMBER Note over B: 7. signal success to user
+      Note over B: 7. signal success to user